 - Vehicle Safety Technology Pilot Program .
 The Vehicle Safety Technology Pilot allowed companies that provide vehicle safety technologies, such as electronic data recorders (sometimes called "black boxes"), driver alerting systems, and speed governors, to test these technologies in any type of TLC-licensed vehicle.

 - Connected Vehicle Project.
 In this pilot program between TLC and DOT, yellow taxis can test technology connecting vehicles to safety infrastructure in Brooklyn and Manhattan.
-A one-time two-year vehicle retirement extension is available for participating vehicles.
+A one-time vehicle retirement extension is available for participating vehicles.

 - Vision Zero Markings on TLC-Licensed Vehicles.
 TLC-licensed vehicles' markings are increasingly reflecting New York City's focus on safety.

 - Outreach and Education.
 Engaging the public and TLC-licensed drivers, vehicle owners, and business owners in a dialog about safe driving is a key component of creating a culture of safety in NYC.

 - TLC Safety Honor Roll.
 The TLC Safety Honor Roll annually recognizes taxi and for-hire vehicle drivers who have outstanding records of safe driving over many years and millions of miles behind the wheel.
 TLC also honors taxi fleets, car service bases, and commuter van companies with superior safety records and drivers who have distinguished themselves as exceptional providers of accessible trips to our city's wheelchair users or customer service.